Squat lobster: Description

-The mouthparts consist of six pairs of appendages— three posterior cephalic appendages and the first three pairs of thoracic appendages.
+The mouthparts consist of six pairs of appendages: three posterior cephalic appendages and the first three pairs of thoracic appendages.
 While their function was traditionally believed to be limited to food handling, the mouthparts have a more complex movement pattern that allows them to perform a variety of functions such as prey- and sediment-gathering, sediment transfer, and sediment sorting/particle rejection.
 In Munida sarsi, the farther the mouthparts are located from the mouth, the more complex in movement and functional scheme they are.

 The most conspicuous appendages are the pereiopods, and the largest of these is the first pair.
 These each end in a chela (claw), and are therefore known as the "chelipeds"; they can be more than six times the body length, although some groups show sexual dimorphism, with females having proportionally shorter chelipeds.
 The following three pairs of pereiopods are somewhat smaller than the chelipeds and are without claws, but are otherwise similar; they are used for walking.
-The fifth pair of pereiopods are much smaller than the preceding pairs, and are held inconspicuously under the carapace.
+The fifth pair of pereiopods is much smaller than the preceding pairs and is held inconspicuously under the carapace.
 They each end in a tiny chela, and are generally believed to be used for cleaning the body, especially the gills, which are in a cavity protected by the carapace.

 The pleon is made up of six somites, each bearing a pair of pleopods, and terminating in a telson.
 The first somite is narrower than the succeeding somites, and the last pair of pleopods are modified into uropods, which flank the telson.
 The pleon is usually curled under the thorax, such that only the first three somites are visible from above.
 The form of the pleopods varies between the sexes.
-In females, the first one or two pairs are missing, while the remaining pairs are uniramous, and have long setae, to which the eggs can be attached.
+In females, the first one or two pairs are missing, while the remaining pairs are uniramous and have long setae, to which the eggs can be attached.
 In males, the first two pairs are formed into gonopods, and are used to transfer the spermatophore to the female during mating; the first pair is often missing.
 The remaining pleopods can be similar to those of the females, or reduced in size, or entirely absent.
 In both sexes, the uropods are biramous.

-Carcinisation has previously been explored in regards to outer morphology; however, the external change in body shaped has influence on the internal anatomical features as well.
-The use of micro-computer tomography and 3D reconstruction have brought to light anatomical disparity within Galatheoidea.
+Carcinisation has previously been explored with regard to outer morphology; however, the external changes in body shape also influence internal anatomical features.
+The use of micro-computer tomography and 3D reconstruction has brought to light anatomical disparity within Galatheoidea.
 Differences have been found in the ventral vessel system between porcelain crabs and squat lobsters.
 Carcinisation is also responsible for the loss of the caridoid escape reaction which caused a shift in gonads and the pleonal neuromeres for squat lobsters.